hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 `java -jar MappingGenerator.jar -datafile ./example/GSE13168_Mapping.csv -datafilehasheaders N`

 *-datafileanalyze*
-Will analyze the data to determine its generic data type ( numeric or text ).
+Analyze the data to determine its generic data type ( numeric or text ).
 Analyze uses following algorithm to weigh its logic:
 Groups all values by its concept ( column ).
 Analyzes each value to determine if it numeric.